-Marcel \m(a)-rcel, mar-cel\ as a boys' name is pronounced mar-SELL.
-It is of French origin.
-Variant of Marcellus (Latin) "little warrior", from Marcus.
+Marcel [mar-cel] as a boys' name is pronounced mar-SELL.
+It is of French and Latin origin, and the meaning of Marcel is "little warrior".
+Variant of Marcellus, from Marcus.
 The source of these names is Mars, the Roman god of war.
 French mime, Marcel Marceau, combined two variants of this name.
 Author Marcel Proust; football player Marcellus Wiley.

 (female) Marcelah, Marcellia, ..